 Conservative measures

-Firstly, you must avoid those activities causing the pinched nerve.
-For example, you should avoid running in tight-fitting shoes in Morton’s neuroma.
+Firstly, you must avoid those activities that cause pinched nerves.
+For example, you should avoid running in tight-fitting shoes if you have Morton’s neuroma.
 Secondly, physiotherapy can help reduce the tension on pinched nerves.
 For example, manual therapy will help loosen the tissue around the sural nerve in the calf, and ‘neural’ stretches and glides will reduce nerve tension.
 Finally, massage, acupuncture, and TENS can make the nerve less sensitive.

 Medication